alan-turing-institute/netts/README.md

 # Pipeline
 - Construct semantic graphs from transcripts by running speech_graph.py on the transcript
-  - For example, create semantic graph for the fourth transcript in the dataset by running
+  - For example, create a semantic graph for the fourth transcript in the dataset by running
     ```console
     python ./speech_graph.py 3
     ```
-  - Or run speech_graph.py in bulk by running graph_tats.sh script
+  - Or run speech_graph.py for several transcripts in bulk by ammending and running graph_tats.sh script

 - Describe graphs using describe_graphs.py (Creates graphs_data.csv)
+  - Change graph_dir variable to the folder containing all pickled graphs (i.e. output directory of speech_graph.py script)

 - Plot basic graph measures using basic_graph_analysis.ipynb notebook
 - Count motifs in graphs by running motifs.py (Creates motif_counts.csv)
   - Plot motif count measures using motif_analysis.ipynb notebook